 When to Take Your Guinea Pig to a Veterinarian?

-So, what are the signs that you need to look out for your pet guinea pigs that require veterinarian attention?
+The following are the signs that you need to look out for your pet guinea pigs if they require veterinarian attention:

 - Crusty eyes